 The benefits of a portable radio can be just that.
 The fact that you can transport your radio is enough for it to cover your needs.
 However, you can still find more benefits on a mobile two-way radio if transportation is not a must within your industry, but great communication is.
 The mobile two-way radios are perfect for agriculture, transportation, emergency services or construction.

 These radios are also seamless to avoid distraction on drivers.
-Paired with a speaker microphone, you can be in communication with other on the same channel and still be able to have both their hands free, or on the wheel and fully focused on the road, in the case of drivers.
+Paired with a speaker microphone, you can be in communication with other on the same channel and still be able to have both their hands free, or on the wheel and fully focused on the road.

 Speakers and audio

-Usually, a person that requires a two-way radio is on constant movement, though that does not mean that it is mandatory to have a portable more than a mobile one.
-These kinds of radios have louder speakers and generally work better in noise places such as highway, ambulance with sirens, streets, etc. They also have better audio with technologies to reduce background noises and allow better communications and clear messages.
+Usually, a person that requires a two-way radio is on constant movement, however that does not mean that it is mandatory to have a portable more than a mobile one.
+These kinds of radios have louder speakers and generally work better in noisy places such as highways, an ambulance with sirens, streets, etc. They also have better audio with technologies to reduce background noises and allow better communications and clear messages.

 Durability and range

 Mobiles are usually mounted; therefore the chances of being hit or destroyed are minimal, increasing their durability to many years.
 Also, their range is amazing as they have a better antenna, giving this more power to their users to communicate at a larger range.